u-train/rojo/ARCHITECTURE.md

 The server runs a local [`LiveServer`](#liveserver) with access to your filesystem (whether it be via the terminal, the visual studio code extension, or a remote machine).
 It consumes a `ServeSession` and attaches a web server on top.
 The web server itself is very basic, consisting of around half a dozen endpoints.
 Generally, [`LiveServer`](#liveserver) acts as a middleman with the bulk of the work is performed by either the underlying `ServeSession` or the plugin.

 To serve a project to a connecting plugin, the server gathers data on all of the files in that project, puts it into a nice format, and then sends it to the plugin.
 After that, when something changes on the file system, the underlying `ServeSession` emits new patches.
-The web server has a `api/subscribe` endpoint where the plugin [long polls](https://en.wikipedia.org/wiki/Push_technology#Long_polling) to receive the patches from the server and apply them to the datamodel in Studio.
+The web server has an endpoint the plugin [long polls](https://en.wikipedia.org/wiki/Push_technology#Long_polling) to receive the patches from the server and apply them to the datamodel in Studio.

 When the plugin receives a patch it reads through the patch contents and attempts to to apply the changes described by it.
 Any sugar (the patch visualizer, as an example) happens on top of the patches received from the server.